Soyuz to build European GPS constellation

 October 20 launch attempt

-The mission was postponed Thursday morning, Oct.
+The mission was postponed on Oct.
 20, 2011, just three hours before a liftoff scheduled at 07:34:28 local time (10:34 GMT) due to a technical problem during the fueling of the launch vehicle's third stage.
 The fueling was stopped, when a leak was detected in one of the valves, requiring its replacement.
 According to Arianespace, the rocket and its two Galileo satellites, along with the launch facility have been placed in a safe mode and a new launch date will be announced later today.
 It is believed that at least 24 hour delay would be required.

-On Thursday morning, Arianespace released a statement quoting the company's Chairman & CEO Jean-Yves Le Gall as saying that the leak was in a launch pad pneumatic system that activates the pre-planned disconnection of fueling lines to Soyuz’ third stage before the vehicle lifts off.
+On the morning of October 20, Arianespace released a statement quoting the company's Chairman & CEO Jean-Yves Le Gall as saying that the leak was in a launch pad pneumatic system that activates the pre-planned disconnection of fueling lines to Soyuz’ third stage before the vehicle lifts off.
 “During the final phase of third stage fueling, there apparently was a change in pressure in this pneumatic system, and we observed the unplanned disconnection of the two connectors that enable the fueling of Soyuz’ third stage with liquid oxygen and kerosene,” Le Gall told reporters during a briefing at the Spaceport’s Jupiter mission control room.
 "The problem apparently is due to a valve leak in this pneumatic system, and we have taken the decision to empty the launcher and replace the valve."
 Le Gall underscored that the identified anomaly is in the ground-based pneumatic system, not on the launch vehicle.

 Fueling of the Soyuz is performed inside the mobile service gantry, which continues to remain in place on the launch pad.
 The launcher and its payload of two Galileo IOV (In-Orbit Validation) satellites were in a safe mode, as is the ELS launch site.
 Le Gall said a decision was to be made later on that day on whether to reschedule the liftoff for tomorrow.
 "We will confirm this once the valve is replaced; the decision also will take into account the launch team members – who worked all night during the original countdown."
 If the launch was to be approved for the next day, the liftoff time would be four minutes earlier – at 7:30 a.m. local time, Arianespace said on October 20, 2011.